 Playa Conchal, Guanacaste, Costa Rica

-There is only one downside to Playa Conchal – it’s not easy to get to.
+There is only one downside to Conchal Beach – it’s not easy to get to.
 To preserve the beach and reduce the number of visitors, the government has recently prohibited parking at Playa Conchal.
-So visitors now have to park at the nearby Playa Brasilito and walk some 500m to Conchal beach.
+So visitors now have to park at the nearby Playa Brasilito and walk some 500m to Conchal Beach.
 The alternative is to stay at the Westin Reserva Playa Conchal, an upscale all-inclusive resort located just steps away from the beach.

 What you Need to Know about Visiting Playa Conchal, Costa Rica